Sadhvi10/instagram-clone/README.md

 # Instagram Clone

-This application is a replica of Instagram which is owned by [Meta Platforms, Inc](https://en.wikipedia.org/wiki/Meta_Platforms).
+This application is a replica of [Instagram](https://www.instagram.com/) which is owned by [Meta Platforms, Inc](https://en.wikipedia.org/wiki/Meta_Platforms).
 This clone is built using Javascript frameworks like React, and Next and a CSS utility framework called TailwindCSS.
-A Javascript library Faker.js is used to produce simulated data for the story functionality of the Instagram-like platform while the Google Cloud console, Firebase is used for authentication and data storage purposes.
+A Javascript library [Faker.js](https://fakerjs.dev/) is used to produce simulated data for the story functionality of the Instagram-like platform while the Google Cloud console and Firebase are used for authentication and data storage purposes.

+For more information regarding React, visit [https://react.dev/](https://react.dev/) For more information regarding Next, visit [https://nextjs.org/](https://nextjs.org/) For more information regarding TailwindCSS, visit [https://tailwindcss.com/](https://tailwindcss.com/)

 ## Live Website